ida/stream-me-a-river/README.md

 1. Show streams of several mastodon-instances in one stream.

-2. Prepend one post after another in the stream-view with a pause of *same duration* between the posts, and increase height linear pixel by pixel from zero to full height.
+2. Prepend one post after another in the stream-view with a pause of same duration between the posts, and increase height in a smooth transition.

+3. Let user configure which kind of streans should be started and store selection permanently.

 How